SDWebImage/sdwebimage.github.io/README.md

 After building, you will found something like `SDWebImage.doccarchive` in the build log (actually, the `BUILD_DIR` under Xcode DerivedData path)

-Copy the folling folder to this repo:
+Copy the following folder to this repo:

 ```
 cp -R SDWebImage.doccarchive/documentation/sdwebimage GitHub/sdwebimage.github.io/documentation/sdwebimage